 Travel Information for getting to Ireland

-Go Horse Riding in Ireland and discover the beauty of the Irish countryside when you book a trek in an Approved Riding Centre.
+Go Horse Riding in Ireland and discover the beauty of the Irish countryside when you book a trek at an Approved Riding Centre.
 Experience the thrill of a pony lesson and meet new friends.
 Relax on a beach and hack as you listen to the breaking sound of the waves.
 Click here to learn more about riding in Ireland.

-Ireland, and her romantic heritage is woven intrinsically with the horse; it is all but in our blood.
+Ireland, and her romantic heritage, is woven intrinsically with the horse; it is all but in our blood.

 How to get to Ireland